-- The age range profile of the council's workforce is fairly young, with 66.99% of employees aged under 50, and nearly 33.01% of employees aged over 50 (see table below).
-The biggest age band group is the 41-50 years group, with nearly 30.43% of employees within this age bracket. - 5.2 The current profile with its under-50's majority is interesting, and may be partly as a result of the council's proactive support of the management of early retirements, as part of a raft of measures designed to support the Sunderland Way of Working, the Transformation Programme and the need for efficiency savings. - 5.3 Although there is currently a freeze on external recruitment, the council continues to be active in its promotion of apprenticeships.
-The Council directly employed 43 apprentices and accommodated 184 people on work experience in the period from April 2012 to December 2013.
-The council remains committed to supporting apprenticeships and work placements, and work experience has escalated, although apprenticeship opportunities have been restricted due to ongoing reorganisations. - 5.4 41.51% of the council's top earners are aged between the 41-50 age band and 34.59% are in the 51-60 age band.
-This is expected as employees develop and gain experience.
+5.1 The age range profile of the council's workforce shows that 66.85% of employees are aged 50 and under, and nearly 33.14% of employees are aged 51 or over (see table below).
+The biggest age band group is the 41-50 years group, with nearly 29.7% of employees within this age bracket.

+- 5.2 The current profile with its under-50's majority is interesting, and may be partly as a result of the council's proactive support of the management of early retirements, as part of a raft of measures designed to support the Sunderland Way of Working, the Transformation Programme and the need for efficiency savings. - 5.3 Although there is currently a freeze on external recruitment, the council continues to be active in its promotion of apprenticeships.
+The Council directly employed 59 apprentices and accommodated 96 people on work experience in the period from January to December 2014, including a small number of volunteering and internships.
+The council remains committed to supporting apprenticeships and work placements. - 5.4 40.82% of the council's top earners are aged between the 41-50 age band and 35.37% are in the 51-60 age band.
+This is expected as employees develop and gain experience. - 5.5 The council has recently established a Head of Service Equality Champion to lead on Age issues.